cb0806151/cbh-mancala/README.md

 - Add in extra turn logic
 - fix betting system

+8/11/21
+- update how to play rules with extra turn logic

 Backlog
 - test out connecting to the Conflux network
 - record video